The Palace of Prince Naguib Hassan Abdallah: The Last Mamluk Prince in Egypt

 The Mamluks ruled Egypt from 1250 to 1517 until the Ottoman conquest that took over the country.
 The Mamluk dynasties left behind a multitude of artefacts and landmarks that have captivated the interest of Egyptians and foreigners alike, especially the architectural designs that were established during their reign.
 They built numerous mosques and palaces in Egypt that is still around to this day.

 The Island of Gold – Dahab Island, Egypt

 Dahab Island (or the Island of Gold) is an island in the Nile south of Roda Island and near Qorsaya Island and is accessed by ferry.

-The Prince was able to recreate the Mamluk architectural style in his own home, creating a beautiful household admired by many.
+The Prince’s intention was to build a home secluded from the hustle and bustle of city life that also maintains elements of Egyptian heritage and history.
+He was able to recreate the Mamluk architectural style in his own home, creating a beautiful household admired by many.

 The growing interest in this palace led the Prince to open it to the public.
 The castle or palace is now regularly visited by architecture students from Egypt and abroad who are interested in learning about the revival of Islamic architecture.
 The Prince made sure that every corner of the Palace was built by Egyptians using materials and decorations from Egypt.

 The palace is also filled with antiques from different historical eras in Egypt as well as many paintings and honorary medals and decorations owned by the Prince’s family, including his great grandfather Prince Hassan Sharkas Abdallah, the military general who fought many battles against Napoleon Bonaparte during the French Conquest in Egypt.

 Spend the Night in a Castle – like a Prince!

 Nowadays, the palace receives guests who wish to stay in its spacious bedroom with its ensuite bath.
 Guests are provided with a stylish breakfast every morning that they can enjoy on their private Nile terrace.